5 Keys to Developing Professional Connections

-I can not stress enough the value of your personal and professional networks and connections in gaining a board seat.
+I cannot stress the value of your personal and professional networks and connections enough in gaining a board seat.
 I am sure it will not surprise you that at least 65% of people are appointed to a board via a personal or professional connection.
 So, if you want a board appointment or board seat, you need to know how to develop professional connections.
-Here are my 4 keys to help you do just that.
+In this article, I will share my 5 keys to help you do just that.

 Individuals who successfully develop professional connections are persistent.
 Persistence comes through strong motivations and an internal drive.
 Motivated people identify opportunities everywhere: at dinner parties, on planes, in the office, at corporate events, and even at children’s community events.

-To do this effectively, you must be clear about your motivation for doing so.
+To do this effectively, you must be clear about your motivation.
 You should acknowledge that there are two kinds of human motivation, one with positive and one with negative implications for developing these connections.

-- Intrinsic (positive) motivations: are the result of internal stimuli.
-You engage in a behavior because you find it personally rewarding, enjoyable or even challenging.
+- Intrinsic (positive) motivations result fromare the result of internal stimuli.
+You engage in a behavior because it is personally rewarding, enjoyable, or even challenging.
 Successful independent board directors are usually driven by a desire to help the organization, not by the stature that may come with the role.
-This behavior has positive spin-offs because the connections made are legitimate and authentic.
+This behavior has positive spin-offs, as the connections made are genuine and authentic.
 Ultimately, these kinds of relationships reap positive results, including introductions that open doors to new board opportunities or access to those you may have been targeting.

 Don’t dismiss this seemingly small difference between the two types of motivation.
-It is important because one is likely driving one’s own individual interest.
-Be aware of this when interacting with those you meet, as it will be reflected in your language.
+It is important because one is likely to be driven by one’s own individual interests.
+Be aware of this when interacting with others, as it will be reflected in your language.
 It is essential that you are not seen as being extrinsically motivated.

 Key 2 – Be authentic

-Many aspiring board directors I speak to are utterly inauthentic in their approach.
-They misrepresent their experience level and pretend they have more to offer a board than they really do.
-As you can imagine, conversations based on this bravado usually go nowhere, ending in both parties being let down.
-If you are trying to develop professional connections, play to your strengths.
-But to do so, you must first know your strengths and what you can offer a board.
-Once you do, ask others with more experience than you for their advice.
-You should then have the basis of an authentic board pitch.
-A straightforward and authentic approach can appeal to literally thousands of people.
+If you are developing professional connections and a board network, you must play to your strengths.
+But to do so authentically, you must first know your strengths and what you can offer a board.
+Once you do, ask others with more board and governance experience for their advice.
+You should then have the basis to develop an authentic board pitch.

 Key 3 – Be passionate